What can I expect from a virtual consultation with Dr. Dunlap?

 How do I become Dr. Dunlap’s patient?

-Dr. Dunlap is currently building a practice in Portland, Maine where she will be able to work with anyone (in-state or out-of-state) willing to travel for their 1st patient appointment in order to establish care.
+Dr. Dunlap can work with anyone (in-state or out-of-state) willing to travel for their 1st patient appointment in order to establish care.
 After the initial visit, she can continue to work with patients locally, or for those out-of-state, virtually.
-Stay tuned for more information on establishing care in Maine.
+If you become a patient, Dr. Dunlap can order blood tests/labs, imaging, diagnose, and prescribe natural and pharmaceutical medications (when necessary) similar to any doctor.

 Can Dr. Dunlap order labs?